TsingZ0/PFLlib/README.md

 - `-tsr` and `-ssr`: The rates for slow trainers and slow senders among all clients.
 Once a client is selected as a "slow trainer"/"slow sender", for example, it will always train/send slower than the original one.
 - `-tth`: The threshold for network TTL (ms).

-## Easy to extend
+## Easy to Extend

-It is easy to add new algorithms and datasets to this library.
+This library is designed to be easily extendable with new algorithms and datasets.
+Here’s how you can add them:

-- To add a **new dataset** into this library, all you need to do is write the download code and use the utils which is similar to `./dataset/generate_MNIST.py` (you can also consider it as the template).
+- **New Dataset**: To add a new dataset, simply write the download code and use the [utils](https://github.com/TsingZ0/PFLlib/tree/master/dataset/utils) as shown in `./dataset/generate_MNIST.py` (you can consider it as a template).

-- To add a **new algorithm**, you can utilize the class **Server** and class **Client**, which are wrote in `./system/flcore/servers/serverbase.py` and `./system/flcore/clients/clientbase.py`, respectively.
+- **New Algorithm**: To add a new algorithm, extend the base classes **Server** and **Client**, which are defined in `./system/flcore/servers/serverbase.py` and `./system/flcore/clients/clientbase.py`, respectively.

-- To add a **new model**, just add it into `./system/flcore/trainmodel/models.py`.
+- **New Model**: To add a new model, simply include it in `./system/flcore/trainmodel/models.py`.

-- If you have a **new optimizer** while training, please add it into `./system/flcore/optimizers/fedoptimizer.py`
+- **New Optimizer**: If you need a new optimizer for training, add it to `./system/flcore/optimizers/fedoptimizer.py`.

-- The evaluation platform is also convenient for users to build a new platform for specific applications, such as our [FL-IoT](https://github.com/TsingZ0/FL-IoT) and [HtFLlib](https://github.com/TsingZ0/HtFLlib).
+- **New Evaluation Platform or Library**: The evaluation framework is flexible, allowing users to build custom platforms or libraries for specific applications, such as [FL-IoT](https://github.com/TsingZ0/FL-IoT) and [HtFLlib](https://github.com/TsingZ0/HtFLlib).

 ## Experimental results